the-x-man/ThriveChurchOfficialApp/README.md

 Read our [CONTRIBUTING.md](https://github.com/ThriveCommunityChurch/ThriveChurchOfficialApp/blob/master/CONTRIBUTING.md) for more information.

 ## Version History
+### 1.7  —  TBD
+- Fixed an issue where the application would crash when accessing the Notes page
 ### 1.6.1  —  Feb 7, 2018
 - Fixed an issue where the notes page would crash if there were no notes currently saved
 - Fixed an issue where the cursor would completely dissapear when taking a long note
 - Updated Contact information for Thrive FGCU

 ### 1.6  —  Nov 18, 2017
 - UI Improvements